 When we instantiate remaining variables, we also convert rules (logical statements) into elements of a data type called PNetTransition.
 This allows us to compute with and reason about the Petri net rules directly.
 An interpreter to execute rules represented as data can be defined by a single rewrite rule.
-A pnet transition term has the form where label is a quoted identifier, and iOccs, OOccs bOccs are multisets of occurrences: iOccs are the occurrences required and removed by the transition (connected to the rule by incoming arrows), OOccs are the occurrences produced by the transition (connected to the rule by outgoing arrows), and bOccs are the occurrences required but not removed by the transition (connected to the rule by dashed arrows).
-As an example, two pnet transitions are obtained by instantiating the occurrence form of rule 1, the first by instantiating the variable ?ErbBlL:ErbBlL with Egf and the second by instantiating with Tgfa.
+A pnet transition term has the form

+'''

+pnTrans(label,iOccs,oOccs,bOccs)

+'''

 The transition label is the rule label, suffixed with #1, #2, ... if there are multiple instantiations.
-Since in rule 1 there are no unchanged occurrences, iOccs is simply the instantiated occurrences from the rule lefthand side, oOccs is the instantiated occurrences from the rule righthand side, and bOccs is none, the empty occurrence set.
+Since in rule 1 there are no unchanged occurrences, ioccs is simply the instantiated occurrences from the rule lefthand side, oocs is the instantiated occurrences from the rule righthand side, and boccs is none, the empty occurrence set.